 By tracking the trajectories of those who, in spite of racism, were able to succeed, Michney offers a valuable counterweight to histories that have focused on racial conflict and Black poverty and tells the neglected story of the Black middle class in America’s cities prior to the 1960s.

 About the Author

-Todd M. Michney is assistant professor in the School of History and Sociology at the Georgia Institute of Technology.
+Todd M. Michney is associate professor in the School of History and Sociology at the Georgia Institute of Technology.

 For more information about Todd M. Michney, visit the Author Page.

 “Challenges the notion that all post-WW II African Americans were trapped in massive second ghettos.
 Highly recommended.”--Choice